1982 United States Senate election in New Jersey: Campaign

 Fenwick, an extremely popular Congresswoman, centered much of her primary campaign on her electability, name recognition, and ability to win down-ballot races for local Republican candidates.
-Some framed the race as a referendum on the Reagan administration's economic policies.
-Bell himself said, "If I lose, I think a lot of obituaries are going to be written for Reaganomics."

 Bell framed himself as a strong supporter, or even architect, of President Reagan's economic platform, blaming the Federal Reserve Board's high interest rates for slow economic growth.
-Fenwick instead blamed the large federal budget deficit and called for cuts to public works to reduce spending, while preserving social services.
+Fenwick instead blamed the large federal budget deficit and called for cuts to public works spending, while preserving social services.
+The New York Times therefore framed the race as a referendum on the Reagan administration's economic policies.
+Bell himself admitted, "If I lose, I think a lot of obituaries are going to be written for Reaganomics."
+Bell's campaign may have been undercut when President Reagan blamed the federal budget deficit for high inflation, thereby endorsing Fenwick's economic platform, though not the candidate herself.

 Both Bell and Fenwick supported a freeze on nuclear weapons contingent on the United States surpassing the Soviet Union's arsenal, while Morris opposed a de jure freeze, arguing that a de facto freeze already existed.
-Morris also supported a sharp increase in military spending to deter Soviet expansion into the Middle East and Western Hemisphere.

-Morris also proposed intervention in the Falklands War to force both Argentina and the United Kingdom to withdraw, citing the Monroe Doctrine.
-He also challenged New York City mayor Ed Koch, then running for Governor, to swim from Manhattan to the Jersey shore to bring attention to New York City pollution.
+Morris also supported a sharp increase in military spending to deter Soviet expansion into the Middle East and Western Hemisphere and proposed American intervention in the Falklands War to force both Argentina and the United Kingdom to withdraw, citing the Monroe Doctrine.
+He also challenged New York City mayor Ed Koch, then running for Governor, to swim from Manhattan to the Jersey shore to bring attention to pollution.

 After the first debate, Morris withdrew from the race, saying that he had made his point and did not have the funding to continue.
-Though he chose to remain neutral, his withdrawal was seen to benefit Bell, a fellow conservative who had also challenged Clifford Case in primary.
+Though he chose to remain neutral, his withdrawal was seen to benefit Bell, a fellow conservative.
 Bell admitted he had asked Morris to withdraw, though he did not know how much effect this had.

 Near the end of the primary, Bell unsuccessfully sought the endorsement of Governor Tom Kean.

-Bell's campaign may have been undercut when President Reagan endorsed Fenwick's economic platform, though not the candidate herself, by blaming the federal budget deficit for high inflation.